redox-os/book/src/porting-applications.md

 In most cases if you want to use dynamic linking for a recipe just prepend `DYNAMIC_INIT` in the recipe script.
 Depending on the recipe, this *should* suffice.
-However, sometimes you *may* need to regenerate the GNU Autotools configuration, which you can do by invoking the `autotools_recursive_regenerate` helper function after `DYNAMIC_INIT` (See the examples below).
+However, sometimes you *may* need to regenerate the GNU Autotools configuration, which you can do by invoking the `autotools_recursive_regenerate` helper function (See the examples below).
 This is to make sure the build system uses our `libtool` fork.
 In other cases, more recipe-specific modification may be required.

 #### Example